ajrgodfrey/AME/README.md

 Import and export using pandoc is achieved using pypandoc, the Python wrapper to pandoc.
 This requires an installation of pandoc.

 Import is sorted.
+The user does not need to specify the file type, but Pandoc only imports a small rnage of files.
 Hot key is CTRL+SHIFT+O

-Next task is to build in the export via pandoc, initially just to html.
+Export to HTML via pandoc is available.
 This should allow maths to be included.
-N.B. the math will not be rendered correctly using just Python alone.
+N.B. the math will not be rendered correctly using just Python alone, or in the AME HTML pane, which is really just a preview pane if any equations are included.

+Protection against the user not having Pandoc visible is in need of being added.

-## updates and alteratons to the original AME
+## updates and alterations to the original AME

 Hints and corrections offered using pylint and blacken tools have been incorporated.
 Pylint still throws warnings about a few things but they of low significance.